lavinas/l-client-api/README.md

-# l-user-api
+# l-cient-api
-Api for manage and storage users
+Api for manage and storage clients